Adäka Cultural Festival returning to Whitehorse this summer - Yukon News

 “Together we will deepen our northern relationships, celebrate our resiliency and spirit, and warm the hearts of our peoples.”

+READ MORE: Looking for the Best Tapas North of 60?
+This Yukon restaurant has ‘em!

-Festival organizers have released a list of expected highlights — both performances and other parts of the festival.
+Festival organizers have released a list of expected highlights.
 The June 29 opening ceremony will feature throat singing, dance and more with guest artists from across the circumpolar north performing alongside those from Canada.

 Canada Day on the Adäka stage will be a community dance to performances by Gwich’in Dene and Métis fiddlers as well as Teechik Dancers from Old Crow.